sunfishcode/wasm-reference-manual/WebAssembly.md

 | ---------- | ------------ | ------------------------------------------------------ |
 | `maximum`  | [varuint32]  | maximum length (in same units as `minimum`)            |

+TODO: In the rest of the document, code-quote `minimum` and `maximum` more consistently

 #### Linear-Memory Description

 | Field Name | Type               | Description                                       |